juicedata/juicefs/README.md

 ### Can I use Redis cluster?

 The simple answer is no. JuiceFS uses [transaction](https://redis.io/topics/transactions) to guarantee the atomicity of metadata operations, which is not well supported in cluster mode.
+Sentinal or other HA solution for Redis are needed.